FindMySchool LogoFindMySchool

 Leadership is organised in a trust model.
 Michelle Henderson is the Headteacher, while Martin Tissot serves as Executive Headteacher across the trust, with the trust stating he was appointed Headteacher of Bishop Douglass in 2015.

 Academically, the picture is best described as high progress with solid headline outcomes.
-At GCSE level, Bishop Douglass ranks 956th in England (FindMySchool ranking based on official data) and 17th in Barnet, placing it comfortably within the top quarter of schools in England for this measure.
-At sixth form, outcomes sit closer to the England middle, with an A-level rank of 1,154th in England and 16th in Barnet (FindMySchool ranking).
+At GCSE level, Bishop Douglass ranks 1,324th of 3,895 schools in England for academic outcomes, with a local overall rank of 19th in Barnet (FindMySchool ranking based on official data).
+At sixth form, outcomes sit just below the England middle, with an A-level academic rank of 1,544th of 2,549 and a local overall rank of 19th in Barnet.

 This is a state school, so there are no tuition fees.
 Families should still budget for the usual extras, including uniform, trips, and optional activities.